-Keep Michigan Wolves Protected is a coalition of conservation groups, animal welfare organizations, Native American tribes, wildlife scientists, veterinarians, hunters, farmers, and everyday Michigan citizens working to protect Michigan's fragile wolf population.
+Keep Michigan Wolves Protected is a coalition of conservation groups, animal welfare organizations, Native American tribes, wildlife scientists, faith groups, veterinarians, hunters, farmers, and concerned Michigan citizens working to protect Michigan's fragile wolf population.

-Keep Michigan Wolves Protected is currently gathering signatures to put a second referendum (of PA 21) on the ballot.
-This referendum will preserve the impact of our first referendum that we have already certified for the ballot – ensuring Michigan voters have the right to cast their vote to protect our wolves – and other wildlife and conservation issues in the future.
+Keep Michigan Wolves Protected has submitted voter signatures to the Secretary of State’s office to put a second referendum (of PA 21) on the November 2014 ballot.
+This referendum will preserve the impact of our first referendum that we have already certified for the ballot, and will ensure that Michigan voters have the right to cast their vote to protect our wolves and other wildlife in the future.

 After 50 years on the protected list, wolves in Michigan are only now starting to recover.
 The current population estimate is only 658 wolves.

-In an egregious power grab and heavily influenced by powerful special interest groups, politicians passed Public Act 21 of 2013 just weeks after our qualifying signatures were submitted.
-PA 21 allows the Michigan Natural Resources Commission (NRC), in addition to the legislature, to add animals to the list of game species (animals that can be hunted).
-This means that if the NRC makes such a designation, Michigan voters would be unable to reverse that decision because it is an act of a regulatory body and not the legislature.
-This is a contemptuous move to subvert Michiganders’ longstanding constitutional right to voice their opinion on what happens to the state’s wildlife.
+But in an egregious power grab and heavily influenced by powerful special interest groups, politicians passed Public Act 21 of 2013 just weeks after our qualifying signatures were submitted.
+PA 21 allows the Michigan Natural Resources Commission, a non-scientific, politically-appointed panel, to add animals to the list of game species (animals that can be hunted).
+This means that when the NRC makes such a designation, Michigan voters are unable to reverse that decision because it is an act of a regulatory body and not the legislature.
+This was a contemptuous move to circumvent our referendum vote on PA 520, and to subvert Michiganders’ longstanding constitutional right to voice their opinion on what happens to the state’s wildlife.

 Keep Michigan Wolves Protected will not allow the hard work of our volunteers to be wasted and will not sit idly by while the legislature stands in the way of democracy.
-We are currently circulating a petition in and attempt to place a referendum of PA 21 on the ballot.
-Our goal is to collect at least 225,000 signatures.
+So on March 13, 2014, we submitted almost 230,000 signatures to place a referendum of PA 21 on the ballot, too.
 Michigan voters deserve the right to cast their vote to protect our wolves.

 It is the goal of Keep Michigan Wolves Protected to preserve the longstanding Michigan prohibition on the trophy hunting of this iconic species.